 As Dr. Glynis Ablon of the University of California in Los Angeles says, “It usually impacts women in a different way, especially their self-confidence.
 Someone like Bruce Willis can just shave their head to look fine, but it tends to be a bigger deal for women.”

-As a result, balding and hair loss in menopausal women is generally considered a taboo topic - typically overlooked and swept under the rug—but not anymore.
-It is high time that hair loss in women during menopause is brought to center attention and talked about.
-Let’s first start with Why.
+As a result, balding and hair loss in menopausal women is generally considered a taboo topic - typically overlooked and swept under the rug by some professionals —but not anymore.
+It is high time that hair loss in women during menopause is brought to the center of attention and talked about.
+Let’s first start with why hair loss happens to women during menopause.

 Why Hair Thinning Happens to Women with Menopause?

-As women transition through menopause, hormones such as estrogen, progesterone, and testosterone start to drop and continue to drop as age progress.
-Estrogen and progesterone are responsible for hair growth.
+As women transition through menopause, hormones such as estrogen, progesterone, and testosterone start to drop and continue to drop as age progresses.
+Balanced estrogen and progesterone are responsible for hair growth.
 Lowered, imbalanced levels of these hormones cause hair thinning and hair loss.
-Hair grow thinner, slower, and contributes to a steady increase in noticeable hair loss.
+Hair grows thinner, and slower, contributing to a steady increase in noticeable hair loss.

 How to Reverse Thinning Hair After Menopause: Can Hair Loss with Menopause be Treated?